intbricks/is-docs/README.md

-# is-docs
-Documentation for IntBricks Integration Service.
+Documentation and samples for IntBricks Integration Service.